ajoydas/hobbits/specs/spec.md

 ###### `0x0C` GET_BLOCK_BODIES

-Nodes may request block bodies from other nodes using the `GET_BLOCK_BODIES` message:
+Nodes may request block bodies from other nodes using the `GET_BLOCK_BODIES` message, with the following information contained in the body of the message:

 ```python
 {